SulemanRasheed/Research/EEG-HandGrasp-Classification/README.md

  - [Competition Website Link](https://sites.google.com/view/bci-comp-wcci/?fbclid=IwAR37WLQ_xNd5qsZvktZCT8XJerHhmVb_bU5HDu69CnO85DE3iF0fs57vQ6M)

 ## How to Run it?
 The code is primarily written in Python 3  using Jupyter Notebooks.
 In order to run, it you need to have Python and Jupyter Notebook on your computer.
-Once you have these on your system, install the required packages, if necessary, and run all code blocks sequentially for top to bottom
+Once you have these on your system, install the required packages, if necessary, and run all code blocks sequentially for top to bottom.
+The easiest way is to download this whole directory along with data, so you won't have to worry about manually changing the datast paths.

 #### Required Packages
 - Braindecode == 0.5